 That same year 'Bigger Than The Devil' got a little bigger.
 It now contained the 3" (2-track) bonus single 'Seasoning The Obese'.
 'Seasoning The Obese' is a killer track where Slayer meets S.O.D.!
 The other new track 'Raise Your Sword' is a 'tribute' to Manowar.

 In May 2005, the first S.O.D. album was re-released (again) in Europe by Megaforce Records as: 'Speak English Or Die - 20th Anniversary Edition'.
 It has the same content as the platinum edition, but different artwork.
 I did the label-art for this re-release.

-Finally, on August 21 2007, S.O.D.'s released one more album.
+On August 21 2007, S.O.D.'s released one more album.
 It was an E.P. with 4 studiotracks and 20 livetracks, called 'Rise Of The Infidels'.
-It's been called the largest E.P. in history, because there are so many live-bonus-tracks on this record.
+It's been called the largest E.P. in history, because there are so many live bonustracks on this record.
 Two of the studiotracks had been released earlier (on New York's Hardest, volume 3) and two were previously unreleased covers.
 According to Billy Milano this is S.O.D.'s final release!
-I'm proud that I was asked to do the entire artwork for this E.P.!
+I'm proud that I did the artwork for this E.P.!

 If you want more info about these S.O.D. albums, you can find it here.

 S.O.D. also contributed previously unreleased tracks to 'A Tribute To The Scorpions' (Nuclear Blast, 2001) and 'New York's Hardest, volume 3' (Go Kart, 2001).
 More info about those albums can also be found here.